hamza3256/Revolut-Backend-Test/README.md

 ---

 ### Clients:
-Creata a client: `POST` to `/clients` with body of form:
+Creat a client: `POST` to `/clients` with body of form:
 ```
 {
     "name": "The name of the client",
     "surname": "The surname of the client"
 }
 ```

 #### Example:

-Create Vlad Yatsenko:
+##### Create Vlad Yatsenko:

 `curl --request POST
    --url http://localhost:7000/clients